noman525/MyWebsite/README.md

 # Cars-to-Parts LTD
 A website about cars and what is available to purchase for customers.
 This is mainly to do with car parts to help people buy the different parts thats needed specifically for their car.

-* This readme file will be updated throughtout the implementation of the website
+* This readme file will be updated throughout the implementation of the website

 # Link to access Website through GitHub